MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 specify a value.

 The content of this property can be any printable unique string, such as a GUID.
-We recommended, however, that clients use:
+However, we recommend that clients use:
 *ApplicationName* `.` *ActivityName* `;` *UniqueId*

-Where *ApplicationName* identifies the client application that makes the request, *ActivityName* identifies the kind of activity that the client application is issuing the client request for, and *UniqueId* identifies the specific request.
+* *ApplicationName* identifies the client application that makes the request.
+* *ActivityName* identifies the kind of activity for which the client application issues the client request.
+* *UniqueId* identifies the specific request.

 ## The application (x-ms-app) named property